oracle/weblogic-toolkit-ui/documentation/2.0/content/concepts/_index.md

 - WIT - Used to create a new image for your WebLogic Server domain.
 It is also used to inspect any custom base image that you might specify be used for creating the new image.

-Use `Help` > `Check For Updates` periodically to make sure you are using the latest versions of these bundled tools.
+Use `Help` > `Check For WKT Tools Updates` periodically to make sure you are using the latest versions of these bundled tools.